Anthony Joshua vs Eric Molina

 But she has little more than a puncher’s chance against Taylor – arguably the most accomplished female boxer ever.

-The Irish 30-year-old is to win by knockout, and can be backed at to finish the fight in the first.
+The Irish 30-year-old is to finish the fight in the first.